 Over 20 weeks (twice the target time): 9% of cases (11% previously).

-Although 71% of the cases which took longer than 20 weeks were ultimately solved, this figure is not acceptable - SOLVIT's key aims include providing help promptly.
+Although 68% of the cases which took longer than 20 weeks were ultimately solved (69% in 2015), this figure is not acceptable - SOLVIT's key aims include providing help promptly.

 Factors affecting resolution speed:

 - cooperation with national administrations

-- staff numbers (many centres are understaffed or have other tasks in addition to SOLVIT-related work).
+- number and continuity of staff (many centres are understaffed, have other tasks in addition to SOLVIT-related work or members rotate frequently).

 Indicator : Resolution rate by country

 The indicator measures the percentage of cases solved.
 The aim is to solve all cases submitted.